Spectrologer/Chress/src/zones/custom/README.md

 ## Extensibility

-You can use **any terrain or feature name** in the zone editor, even if it's not implemented yet:
+You can use **any terrain or feature name** in the board editor, even if it's not implemented yet:

 - `"tombstone"` - might not render yet, but the data is there
 - `"puddle"` - same thing